theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 My teaching design is guided by a small number of didactic frameworks that I use as practical orientation tools.
 They help me think about what students should learn, how learning activities should be structured, how assessment can support learning, and how students can become active participants in their own competence development.

 The following frameworks have become reference points for me that I consult regarding how I design teaching, learning activities, and assessment.
+Some of them overlap.
 I like to see them as "practical lenses" through which I create new learning situations.

 <div class="row align-items-start mt-4 mb-5">
   <div class="col-md-5" markdown="1">